Youssefares/Karp-Rabin/README.md

 # Karp-Rabin
-Karp-Rabin String matching using  the Rolling Hash ADT in python
+Karp-Rabin String matching using  the Rolling Hash ADT.